JetBlue Rolls Out New Fares Including Basic Economy JetBlue Rolls Out New Fares Including Basic Economy

 Bonus Points

-Offers for the JetBlue Plus Card and JetBlue Business Card are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the JetBlue Business Card, JetBlue Card and JetBlue Plus Card are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

 JetBlue has announced an overhaul to its fare structure, introducing a lower-cost basic economy option for price-sensitive travelers.
 The new changes came into effect on all fares booked after November 12, 2019.